 “DANGER” is your nickname!
 (Which is sort of weird, when you think about it.)

-Spying is based on deception.
-So YOU must be here to learn about tricking, hoodwinking, and double-crossing everyone you meet.
+Remember, spying is based on deception.
+So YOU must want to learn about tricking, hoodwinking, and double-crossing everyone you meet.

 That makes me so proud!

-From ninjas and nincompoops to Operation Mincemeat and the Black Dragon Society, The Big Book of Spy Stuff unlocks the file on espionage.
+From ninjas and nincompoops to Operation Mincemeat and the Black Dragon Society, The Pocket Guide to Spy Stuff unlocks the file on espionage.
 Filled with sharp wit and sharper daggers, this book pulls the cloak away from the world’s darkest mysteries.
+And you wouldn’t have it any other way!

 “My family and I are fans of Bart King . . . he always brings witty energy to his how-to advice and information.
 The result: well-researched, wacky compendiums that kids love to pore over.
 The Big Book of Spy Stuff, makes for an especially enthralling read for local youngsters.
 King covers espionage, ethical issues, secret messages and spymasters, and chapter titles such as ‘The 12 Types of Spy Screw-ups’ and ‘Weird Assignments’ can only hint at the cool (and sometimes goofy) facts in store.
 Just an example: the chapter on animal spies reveals a CIA mission to float a robotic catfish, describes the use of glowworms in World War I missions and shows how to “train” your dog or hamster to be an undercover operative.” —Washington Parent